IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 ## High-level Processing Flow

-This section provides a more detailed explanation of how the CreateUCDComponentVersion script works and what it does.
+This section provides a more detailed explanation of how the [dbb-ucd-packaging.groovy](dbb-ucd-packaging.groovy) script works and what it does.

 1. **Initialization**
    1. Read [command line parameters](#command-line-options-summary).